Lilith-v2/FuckPrivacy/README.md

 ## Advanced Mode

-✅Checks for payment method and dumps to file
-✅Creates file for each user
+✅Checks for payment method and dumps to file<br> ✅Creates file for each user<br>
-✅Checks for server ownership and dumps friends
+✅Checks for server ownership and dumps friends<br>
-✅Parses and dumps DMs to folder
+✅Parses and dumps DMs to folder<br>
-❌No sorting of tokens
+❌No sorting of tokens<br>

 ## Normal Mode

-✅Sorts tokens for payment method, verification status, etc ✅Faster than Advanced mode
+✅Sorts tokens for payment method, verification status, etc<br>
+✅Faster than Advanced mode<br>